FixedBits/credio/README.md

 ## 🧠 Learn & Grow

-We believe credit repair is more than just fixing errors—it's about understanding your credit profile and making informed decisions.
-Credio provides clear, actionable insights to help you read and interpret your credit report with confidence.
+We believe credit repair goes beyond correcting mistakes; it's about gaining a deep understanding of your credit profile and making smart, informed choices.
+Credio offers clear, practical insights to help you navigate and interpret your credit report with confidence.

 ---